 Although the process is usually associated with the elderly, people as young as their 30s could benefit from it, Brown said.

 “The biggest thing most people seek bioidentical hormone replacement for is fatigue, and overall they say something is wrong,” Brown said.
 “So we start with a big panel of blood work, and then they come in for an office visit, and again, I go over their medical history, and then I go from there.”

 Evexia also offers blood work, Botox, chemical peels and more, with Brown and Hooper already considering expanding these services.

 “We don’t do iron infusions yet – we’ve had a lot of people asking us about it.
 So we’re looking at that, but there’s just a lot more oversight and restrictions that go with it.
 We just have to make sure we do it safely,” Brown said.

 Evexia does not charge for insurance, but the costs of some services may be reimbursed by some insurers, and people can sometimes use health savings accounts or flexible spending accounts, depending on the provider.

 For Brown, his interest in the company’s offerings came a while ago and took on a personal note.

 “My goal, personally, started a long time ago.
-I was having hormone imbalance issues, so that’s when I got interested and became very passionate about bio-identical hormone replacement,” a- she declared.
+I had hormone imbalance issues, so that’s when I got interested and became very passionate about bioidentical hormone replacement,” she said.
 “And then throughout this journey and getting my nurse practitioner, I was kind of frustrated doing primary care, knowing there were other things we could provide for people, but we were really limited within this conservative framework.”